 Ingredients in Sweet Potato Pancakes

-White flour – you can also use white whole wheat or gluten-free flour.
+- White flour – you can also use white whole wheat flour or gluten-free flour.
 Alternatively you can blend up rolled oats and use oat flour in place of regular white flour.

 Homemade Sweet Potato Puree

 You have a couple of options for making your sweet potato puree.
 You could steam your sweet potatoes on the stovetop or in the Instant Pot.
 You can also roast your sweet potatoes.
-It takes a bit longer but it’s hands-off and makes for the perfect tender sweet potato flesh.
+It takes a bit longer but it’s hands-off (no need to peel!) and makes for the perfect tender sweet potato flesh.

 To roast in the oven – Preheat oven to 425 degrees F. Wrap your sweet potato(es) in tinfoil and place directly on rack in oven.
 Bake until the sweet potato(es) are soft and the flesh gives easily when poked with a fork.
 This will take anywhere from 45-60 minutes, depending on the size of your sweet potatoes.